chrisboulton/php-resque/README.markdown

 ### Defining Jobs ###

 Each job should be in it's own class, and include a `perform` method.
-It's important to note that classes are called statically.

 	class My_Job
 	{
-		public static function perform($args)
+		public function perform()
 		{
 			// Work work work
-			echo $args['name'];
+			echo $this->args['name'];
 		}
 	}

+When the job is run, the class will be instantiated and any arguments will be set as an array on the instantiated object, and are accessible via `$this->args`.

 Any exception thrown by a job will result in the job failing - be careful here and make sure you handle the exceptions that shouldn't result in a job failing.

 Jobs can also have `setUp` and `tearDown` methods.
-If a `setUp` method is defined, it will be called along with `$args` before the `perform` method is run.
-The `tearDown` method if defined, will be called with `$args` also, after the job finishes.
+If a `setUp` method is defined, it will be called before the `perform` method is run.
+The `tearDown` method if defined, will be called after the job finishes.

 	class My_Job
 	{
-		public static function setUp($args)
+		public function setUp()
 		{
 			// ...
 Set up environment for this job
 		}

-		public static function perform($args)
+		public function perform()
 		{
 			// ..
 Run job
 		}

-		public static function tearDown($args)
+		public function tearDown()
 		{
 			// ...
 Remove environment for this job
 		}
 	}

-It is **IMPORTANT** to note, that on operating systems where Resque cannot fork to run a job (Mac OS X, or other platforms where the PHP process control functions are unavailable), that because job classes are static, their state will be retained between job calls. **ALWAYS** reset the environment back to how you got it if you're using a `setUp` method, by resetting changes in a `tearDown` method.

 ### Tracking Job Statuses ###